apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 The ABAC authorization policy assigned to a registered service can now be [conditionally activated](../services/Service-Access-Strategy-ABAC-Activation.html).

+### Attribute Definitions

+[Attribute definitions](../integration/Attribute-Definitions.html) can now be dynamically and programmatically registered with CAS via a dedicated API.

+### OAuth2/UMA Scopes

+Certain OAuth2 and/or UMA authorization requests are now able to enforce scope access by comparing requested scopes in the authorization requeds with what must be explicitly allowed in the registered service definition.
+In other words, scopes can only be allowed and requested if they are already authorized for the application definition in CAS.

 ### SAML2 Metadata Resolution

 In the event that a SAML2 service provider is configured to download metadata from a URL, CAS may now attempt to reuse the previously-downloaded